Eyelid Lift Surgery

 - Loose skin hanging from the upper eyelids, creating folds that disrupt or impair one’s vision

 Dr. Kiener routinely performs eyelid lifts for both the upper and lower eyelids.
 For the upper eyelids, incisions are placed along the natural creases of the upper eyelid for minimal visible scarring.
 Through the incision, Dr. Kiener removes the excess skin and tightens the muscle or tissue.

 For the lower eyelids, incisions are placed right below the lower lashes or on the inside of the lower eyelid.
-Through the incision, Dr. Kiener expertly removes any excess skin, fat, and muscle.
+Through the incision, Dr. Kiener expertly removes any excess skin or fat.
 He may also redistribute the fat to diminish puffiness and dark lines.